S.C.I.E.N.C.E.: Songs

-Title
+Title and artwork

 In 1997, Einziger claimed that the title reflected the experimental nature of the album, and the creative freedom the band were given.
 He was quoted as saying, "our album is called S.C.I.E.N.C.E. because we were able to experiment.
 We were able to take our time and get everything to sound the way we wanted it to — weird science and energetic funk."
 It has also been mentioned by various band members that the acronym S.C.I.E.N.C.E. stands for Sailing Catamarans Is Every Nautical Captain's Ecstasy.
 "Sometimes, we just sit around and come up with these for laughs.
-In other words, there's not just one meaning, it's just food for thought," said singer Brandon Boyd in 1998.
+In other words, there's not just one meaning, it's just food for thought," said Boyd in 1998.
 In other early interviews, band members claimed that the title stood for Stupid Cops Invade Everyone's Natural Chaotic Energy, Sounds Cool in Eyes Near Communistic Entities and Surreal Cats in Economics Never Communicate Estacticly.

+The cover art features a photo of the head of Boyd's father, who had earlier appeared on the cover of Enjoy Incubus.
+The source of the photos were unknown at the time, and the man on the cover of these releases came to be known as 'Chuck'.
+The cover is also the first to include the band's current logo, which has been used on every subsequent studio album (with the exception of A Crow Left of the Murder... and Light Grenades).

-Touring
+Touring and promotion

 Shortly before the release of S.C.I.E.N.C.E., Incubus played a handful of shows with rap rock bands Phunk Junkeez and Shootyz Groove.
-To support the album, Incubus went on tour with 311 and Sugar Ray for the remainder of 1997.
-Incubus were initially only meant to perform on the first leg of this tour, but the response to them was so great that they were asked to stay for the rest of the tour.
-In February 1998, DJ Lyfe was fired by the band, and was replaced by DJ Chris Kilmore.
-The reasoning given for his firing was because of creative and personal differences, and because Incubus could no longer be a "productive family" with him in it.
-Kilmore was then a resident of Harrisburg, Pennsylvania, and was recommended by a friend of the band.
-The other members were impressed with Kilmore's style and attitude towards life, with Einziger saying at the time, "after letting go of Gavin, I wasn't even sure if I wanted to acquire another member into the band, but then we met Chris and my opinion instantly changed."
-In 1998, the new lineup played shows with Far, Limp Bizkit and British band One Minute Silence, in addition to performing at the 1998 edition of Ozzfest, and at the inaugural edition of Korn's Family Values Tour.
-Boyd found out that his long time girlfriend was having an affair while he was away on tour for S.C.I.E.N.C.E., inspiring some of the lyrical themes for Incubus's next album Make Yourself, which was noted for having a more melodic sound.
+To support the album, Incubus went on tour with 311 and Sugar Ray between October 1997 and December 1997.
+At that time, Sugar Ray were experiencing huge success with their single "Fly", which had been released in mid-1997, and while the tour was happening their album Floored was certified platinum for sales of over a million copies.
+Incubus was the least known act on this tour, and were initially only meant to perform on the first leg of it.
+However, the crowd response to them was so great that they were asked to stay for the rest of the tour.
+During late 1997, the album's first two singles "A Certain Shade of Green" and "Redefine" were released to radio.
+That year, a music video for "A Certain Shade of Green" was also made.